In the wilds of Britannia, the creepy druid-in-training Aedan the Ancalite, replaces his father in a sacred ritual.

 “They attacked our kin across the water!”

-“Your kin,” he cries.
+“Your kin,” he says through his teeth.
 “Your fight,”

 Taran comes between them, but Aedan slinks around him.